The Turkish National Action Plan for the Conservation of the Mediterranean Monk Seal in the Aegean and Mediterranean Seas

 Overall Picture of Turkish National Action Plan

 Schematic interrelationships among the foreseen actions are shown below.
-It is obvious that there actions are strongly related to one another.
-Many of the tasks within each action overlap, such as preparation of educational materials.
-The coordination of these actions, therefore, is considered very important to use resource effectively.
+It is obvious that these actions are strongly related to one another.
+Many of the tasks within each action overlap, such as the preparation of educational materials.
+The coordination of these actions, therefore, is considered very important to use resources effectively.

 Dede, A. 1998.
 Investigation on the Mediterranean Monk Seal (Monachus monachus Herman, 1779) in GOkceada (Northern Aegean Sea).
 35 th C.I.E.S.M Congress 1-5 June 1998, Vol. 35 (2) Dubrovnik (Crotia) p 534